ember-learn/guides-source/guides/release/upgrading/editions.md

 Once Octane is released, the default blueprint will be updated to reflect the Octane defaults and specifying this blueprint will no longer be necessary.

-## Migrating an Existing App

-TODO: Getting started section.
-List of addons/codemods/configuration needed to use features described above Quick description of codemods(?) and a link to them.
-Note options for “partial migration”Reminder that linters will help too

 ### File Layout

 TODO